XiYangEcon/XiYangEcon.github.io/index.md

 - I will present at the AREUEA Virtual Seminar in December of 2023.
 -->

-- I will present at the University of Arkansas in February of 2024.
-- I will present at the Federal Reserve Dallas (Brown bag) in March of 2024.
-- I will present at the Population Association of America (PAA) Annual Conference in April of 2024.
-- I will present at the Society of Labor Economist Annual Meeting (SOLE) in May of 2024.
+- I will visit Institute for Research on Labor and Employment (IRLE) at UC Berkeley the fall of 2024.
-- I will attend the American Real Estate and Urban Economics Association (AREUEA) National Meeting in May of 2024.
 - My research received grant from the U.S. Social Security Administration (SSA) funded as part of the Retirement and Disability Research Consortium [[RDRC]](https://rdrc.wisc.edu/projects).
+- I will present at the [Workshop on Changing Demographics and Housing Demand](https://www.philadelphiafed.org/calendar-of-events/workshop-on-changing-demographics-and-housing-demand) in October of 2024.
-- I will visit Institute for Research on Labor and Employment (IRLE) at UC Berkley the fall of 2024.
+- I will present at the Association for Public Policy Analysis & Management (APPAM) in November of 2024.
+- I will attend the ASSA-AEA Meeting in January of 2025.

 <br/>